-The one-year window (OYW) provision facilitates the reunification of non-accompanying family members with family who have been resettled in Canada.
+The "one-year window of opportunity" facilitates the reunification of nonaccompanying family members with family who have been resettled in Canada.
 To be eligible, it is necessary that non-accompanying family members be included on the application for permanent residence (IMM 0008) and that they make an application for permanent residence at a visa office within one year of their family's arrival in Canada.
 For more information on the "one-year window of opportunity", consult the Guide to the Private Sponsorship of Refugees Program.

-Section G - Multiple Undertakings
+Section D - Multiple Undertakings